POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

 Using an ini file should help to keep an overview on large grid repositories and ensures that all will be setup the same way.

-There is a setup-pipeline script takes one argument:
+There is a script to setup the pipeline, it takes one argument:

 .. code-block:: bash

-    setup-pipeline PATH_TO_INI
+    posydon-setup-pipeline PATH_TO_INI

 The content of the ini file is described :ref:`below <pipeline_ini_sections>`.
 It will create for each step, plot or check two files: